hbeni/fgcom-mumble/client/plugin.spec.md

 Your local microphone will get switched to push-to-talk mode when entering the special channel (as well as restored when leaving it).
 When activating your flightsims PTT button on a radio, it will get switched on if that radio is operable.

+FGCom-mumble activated channels can also be marked with the string `fgcom-mumble activated` in its description, but this is notorious unstable, because mumble does only sync channel comments <128 bytes currently.
+Longer comments will only be synched on-demand (when the user hovers with the mouse over the channel), which  is too late for plugin initialization.

 Internal state
 --------------